History of the foreign relations of the United Kingdom: Diplomatic service

 The overwhelming victories of British arms in the corners of the globe meant that an overconfident Britain turned Tory in 1763 with the new King, George III, to abandon Continental commitments (like the alliance with Frederick the Great of Prussia, who was forced to sign a status quo peace) and strike out on an increasingly isolated and myopic foreign policy that antagonised potential allies instead of courting them, and all while abdicating her role as guarantor of the European balance of power by failing to prevent radical moves like the First Partition of Poland of 1772, allowing France to regain her strength by annexing Lorraine and Corsica without the usual British opposition.
 This meant that by the time of the American War of Independence, Britain was completely without the Continental partners who had allowed her to triumph over France and Spain in colonial wars previously, and only had mercenary states who rented their armies out like Hesse-Kassel and the personal union of Hanover to support her.
-British policy desperately tried seeking allies at last notice, such as offering to act as mediator of the War of Bavarian Succession in exchange for either Prussian or Austrian support against France, but Catherine II of Russia was concerned by the possible breakup of the anti-Polish coalition and the balance of Austro-Turkish power to form a League of Armed Neutrality directed against Britain to continue Britain’s isolation, and desperate attempts to sell Minorca to Russia for an alliance also were unaccepted.
-In the end, Britain’s new Whig administration under Lord Rockingham and Lord Shelbourne sued for peace following Lord North and thé Tories resigning.
+British policy desperately tried seeking allies at last notice, such as offering to act as mediator of the War of Bavarian Succession in exchange for either Prussian or Austrian support against France, but Catherine the Great of Russia was concerned by the possible breakup of the anti-Polish coalition and the balance of Austro-Turkish power to form a League of Armed Neutrality directed against Britain to continue Britain's isolation, and desperate attempts to sell Minorca to Russia for an alliance also were unaccepted.
+In the end, Britain's new Whig administration under Lord Rockingham and Lord Shelbourne sued for peace following Lord North and thé Tories resigning.

-The new Whig administration rebuilt British diplomatic credibility, with Britain invited by Continental powers who saw it in their interest to ally with a Britain recommitted to European affairs, such as the Dutch Republic (at war with Britain as recently as 1780-84) and Prussia, who formed a triple alliance after Frederick’s death in 1786 to oppose the French~backed Patriot party in the Netherlands, but the French Revolution threw traditional European diplomacy into disarray, and William Pitt the Younger up an underground intelligence service that was in contact with local dissidents, and helped shape their protests.
+The new Whig administration rebuilt British diplomatic credibility, with Britain invited by Continental powers who saw it in their interest to ally with a Britain recommitted to European affairs, such as the Dutch Republic (at war with Britain as recently as 1780-84) and Prussia, who formed a triple alliance after Frederick's death in 1786 to oppose the French~backed Patriot party in the Netherlands, but the French Revolution threw traditional European diplomacy into disarray, and William Pitt the Younger up an underground intelligence service that was in contact with local dissidents, and helped shape their protests.
 William Pitt the Younger, the Prime Minister during much of the French Revolutionary period, was saddled with the largely incompetent Foreign Secretary, Francis Osborne, 5th Duke of Leeds, from 1783 to 1791.
 However Pitt managed to bring in numerous strong diplomats, such as James Harris at The Hague, where he forged an alliance that with the addition of Prussia became a triple alliance in 1788.
 Pitt often used him as a troubleshooter in complex negotiations.
 Pitt brought in William Eden (1744–1814), who had negotiated a difficult commercial treaty with France in 1786.